 This post is written by Museum intern John Hanson.
 As spring comes, so does Passover!
 The oldest, continuously celebrated holiday of the Jewish calendar is fast approaching, and all of us here at Eldridge Street have been busy discussing our own Passover traditions.
 Surprisingly, we … Read more

+This post was written by Nancy Beiles.
 When Judith Kaplan was 12 years old, it was an exciting time to be a young girl.
 Women had just gotten the right to vote.
 The first woman was serving in the United States Senate.
-And it was the Jazz Age, which ushered in ideas … Read more
+And it was … Read more

 This post is written by Eva Brune.
 “In the panic of the fire, I recall that three girls wrapped themselves in the American flag and jumped out the window together… Among the dead, were a mother and two young sons who all worked at … Read more